 VAT Qualifying Cars

 Cars that are less than 3 or 4 years old might be vat qualifying if they have been owned by a business.
 This is the holy grail for export as it means that a 20% reduction in the advertised price can be achieved.
 However not all dealers are prepared to claim the VAT back for you as they are not set up to process the paperwork.
 At MHH we sell all cars net of VAT and process the reclaim as part of the service.
 We do not ask you to cover the cost of your VAT, we pay for you VAT so you don't have to.
 This can reduce the number of cars available as the older the car we are looking at, the fewer VAT qualifying cars are on the market.

 On top of the cost of the car, you have the cost of UK transportation.
 That could range from £50 up to £500 depending on where the car is in the UK.
 If it’s in Northern Ireland it could cost £550 to collect the car.
 This is combination of insurance, trains, planes, people’s time and fuel to collect and return the car.

 Once the car has been collected, it will need to have a QISJ inspection for Kenya.
 This is approximately £145 +VAT.
 Again as a UK company we don’t charge the UK VAT to our customers, so you pay just the cost price of £145.
 But if you are paying an individual then it will cost you £174 and try to reclaim the VAT yourself.

 Shipping to Mombasa

-The is a necessity for Kenyan car imports.
-The have to be insured whilst on the water.
+This is a necessity for Kenyan car imports.
+They have to be insured whilst on the water.
 This has to be arranged with a Kenyan insurance company.
 The cost is typical 0.4% of the value of your car.
 For C&F business marine insurance is for you to arrange as the buyer.

 Importing Agent Fees